Marian Goodman: Reputation

-Goodman's friend German theorist and critic Benjamin H. D. Buchloh says, “Her judgment is ultimately aesthetic, but she has a broad understanding of what a privileged existence allows and requires one to do.
-Her gallery has a certain subtle social horizon of responsibility.”
 In an article in the New Yorker, art critic Peter Schjeldahl said "Goodman may be the most respected contemporary dealer in New York, for her taste, standards, and loyalty to her artists."
+Schjeldahl quotes Goodman's friend, the theorist and critic Benjamin H. D. Buchloh: "Her judgment is ultimately aesthetic, but she has a broad understanding of what a privileged existence allows and requires one to do.
+Her gallery has a certain subtle social horizon of responsibility."
+In Texte zur Kunst, critic Harmon Siegel wrote that she approaches art-dealing with "a sense that critique starts at home, that any art aspiring to confront social problems must also be self-critical, challenging the enterprise of the avant-garde itself."
 Michael Govan, director of Dia Art Foundation, describes her as one of the most powerful and influential dealers of the 20th century.

-Described by Artnet as a "very private dealer," Marian Goodman was ranked 22 in ArtReview's guide to the 100 most powerful figures in contemporary art: Power 100, 2010.
-She is ranked 5th on the list of America's Most Powerful Art Dealers, according to Forbes magazine.
+Described by Artnet as a "very private dealer", Marian Goodman was ranked 22 in ArtReview's guide to the 100 most powerful figures in contemporary art: Power 100, 2010.
+She was ranked 5th on the list of America's Most Powerful Art Dealers, according to Forbes magazine.

-Recognition
+Later life

 In 2012, Goodman received an honorary degree from the CUNY Graduate Center.
 In 2016 she received the Leo Award, presented by Independent Curators International.
+Goodman died in Los Angeles on January 22, 2026, at the age of 97.